justinboggs/R-projects/murders/README.txt

 We analyze US gun murder data collected by the FBI.

-download-dara.R - downloads csv file to data directory.
+download-data.R - downloads csv file to data directory.

 wrangle-data.R - creates a derived dataset and saves as R object in rda directory.